STRd6/jadelet/README.md

     npm install -g hamlet-cli

+Now that you have the compiler, you'll need to set up a build step to generate the compiled templates.
 Here's an example bash script you can use to compile all haml files in your templates directory.

     #! /bin/bash